Adult Education FAQ

 In-person classes are held twice a week on Tuesdays and Thursdays from 6:30 – 8:30 p.m.

 Virtual classes are held on either Mondays and Wednesdays or Tuesdays and Thursdays from either 6:00 – 8:00 p.m. or 7:00 – 9:00 p.m.

 Classes are taught by Certified Academic Language Therapists, who are dyslexia therapists.
 Most students attend classes for a minimum of two (2) semesters.

 *Students aged 16 and 17 can be considered for the program pending an interview.

 Some classes are offered virtually via Zoom.
 Other classes meet in-person.

 There is only one location for Neuhaus classes.
 The address is 4433 Bissonnet in Bellaire, TX 77401.
 We are near the intersection of Newcastle and Bissonnet.

 It is helpful to you and important to us that you are placed in a class that will be most beneficial to you.
-We require potential students to come to Neuhaus to take a few standardized tests to determine a current reading and spelling level for placement purposes.
+We require potential students to complete a few standardized tests to determine a current reading and spelling level for placement purposes.
 The charge for this screening is $25.
 Classes are organized by semesters like most universities.
 Each semester is 16 weeks, including a one-week break each semester.
 The spring semester begins in mid-January and ends in early May.
 The fall semester begins in late August and ends in early December.
 Appointments for the screening can be made year-round.
-The spring semester begins in mid-January and ends in early May.
-The fall semester begins in mid-August and ends in early December.
-Appointments for the screening can be made all year round.

 Difficulties in reading and spelling could be the result of: